Frequently Asked Questions

 A: One way to keep the relationship between a stablecoin and the asset it is pegged to stable is to use another asset as collateral.
 Money on Chain has chosen Bitcoin as the collateral for our stablecoin, because we understand that Bitcoin is sound money, the most stable crypto asset, and the only collateral that is truly secure, decentralized, and resistant to censorship.

 Q: What assets are involved in the architecture of the Money on Chain system?

 A: Money on Chain is based on three tokens:

-- the MoC token, which governs the decentralized autonomous organization (DAO) and….
+- the MoC token, that will be designed to govern the decentralized autonomous organization (DAO)

-- enables the DoC token to be pegged stably to the US dollar by transferring volatility to…
+- the DoC token to be pegged stably to the US dollar by transferring volatility to the BitPRO token

-- …the BitPRO (BPro) token, which is a risk-prospense token for holders that can be used to provide leveraged trading in return for a small passive income.
+- the BitPRO (BPro) token, which is a risk-prospense token for Bitcoin holders that will provide leverage for traders in return for a passive income.

 Q: Is there a whitepaper for Money on Chain?

-A: We have a publicly available whitepaper that you can request through our website.
+A: We have a publicly available whitepaper that you can request at the whitepaper page.

 Q: I want to know more about the technical aspects of Money on Chain—is there a technical whitepaper?